Wicking bed: Surface Pest Control

-Slugs, snails and other molluscs much prefer a moist surface.
+Slugs, snails, and other mollusks much prefer a moist surface.
 They find wicking beds more challenging to establish in and move between plants.

 Nutrient Retention

 Soluble fertilisers often wash through soil into the water table.
-However in a wicking bed, these are retained in the reservoir to be wicked back up through the soil.
-This means less fertiliser needed.
+However, in a wicking bed, these are retained in the reservoir to be wicked back up through the soil.
+This means less fertiliser is needed.

 Disadvantages

 Deep Rooted / Invasive Plants

 Water will only wick up 300-400mm in potting mix.
-This is great for vegetables and other relatively shallow rooted plants, but not suitable for deeper root stock.
+This is great for vegetables and other relatively shallow-rooted plants but unsuitable for deeper rootstock.
 Shrubs, trees, or anything with an invasive root structure may not benefit from being grown in a wicking bed.

 Salinity

-There can be a build up of salt in a wicking bed.
-It is important they are flushed from time to time.
-Well constructed beds with a good drain typically get flushed, or at least diluted in heavy rain so this is not usually an issue.
-However in a long term drought, it is important to flush through the water from time to time.
+There can be a build-up of salt in a wicking bed.
+They must be flushed from time to time.
+Well-constructed beds with a good drain typically get flushed or diluted in heavy rain, which is not usually an issue.
+However, in a long-term drought, it is important to flush through the water occasionally.

 Anaerobic decomposition

 It is important to build in an air gap in a wicking bed, between the water and the soil, with only 5-10% of the area crossing that boundary for wicking.
-This stops the soil getting too sodden, and helps prevent an odorous anaerobic decomposition from occurring.
-A badly constructed wicking bed may even have organic matter sitting in the reservoir layer below the water line, which can trigger the same thing.
-Use of charcoal in the lower areas of the mix is recommended to keep the dam soil sweet.
+This stops the soil from getting too sodden and helps prevent an odorous anaerobic decomposition from occurring.
+A badly constructed wicking bed may even have organic matter in the reservoir layer below the water line, which can trigger the same thing.
+The use of charcoal in the lower areas of the mix is recommended to keep the dam soil sweet.

 Cost/Effort

-There's no doubt it costs more up front to establish a wicking bed.
-However the effort is generally returned in higher yields, and much lower maintenance.
+No doubt it costs more up front to establish a wicking bed.
+However, the effort is generally returned in higher yields and much lower maintenance.